 4. OLA and Uber cabs

 These are Mobile app-based services.
-It’s very convenient to use as on average you just need to wait for 7 to 10 min for your cab to arrive.
+It’s very convenient to use as you just need to wait for 7 to 10 minutes for your cab to arrive.

 Just install their app on a smartphone, put in your current location and the destination, and the OLA/Uber driver will take you there.
 Even the payment is online.

-This has become the most convenient and preferred mode of travel for Mumbaikars and for tourists.
+This has become the most convenient and preferred mode of travel for Mumbaikars and tourists.

-The drivers are trained on how to talk to customers and etiquette when dealing with customers.
-I personally use this service daily to go to the office.
+The drivers are trained on talking to customers and etiquette when dealing with customers.
+I use this service daily to go to the office.

 They also have sharing options which make travel more economical.
 However, this has been withdrawn temporarily due to covid.